ocaml-ppx/ocamlformat/CONTRIBUTING.md

 ## Reporting Issues

-If you encounter a problem when using ocamlformat or if you have any questions, please open a [GitHub issue](https://github.com/ocaml-ppx/ocamlformat/issues/).
+If you encounter a problem when using OCamlFormat or if you have any questions, please open a [GitHub issue](https://github.com/ocaml-ppx/ocamlformat/issues/).

-- [ ] Check first if your issue has already been [reported](https://github.com/ocaml-ppx/ocamlformat/issues/).
+1. Check first if your issue has already been [reported](https://github.com/ocaml-ppx/ocamlformat/issues/).
-- [ ] Include the version of ocamlformat you are using (`ocamlformat --version`).
+2. Include the version of OCamlFormat you are using (`ocamlformat --version`).
-- [ ] Include a (preferably short) source file which demonstrates the issue.
+3. Include a (preferably short) source file which demonstrates the issue.
-- [ ] Describe the expected and actual behavior.
+4. Describe the expected and actual behavior.
+5. Do not unsubscribe from the issue until it is closed, the maintainers may ask for your feedback.

+When acknowledged, the project maintainers will add [labels](#ocamlformat-labels) to your issue throughout its lifespan.

 ## Pull Requests

 We actively welcome pull requests.

-1. Fork the repository and create your branch from `master`.
-2. If you've added code that should be tested, add tests.
-3. Ensure the test suite passes.
-4. If you haven't already, complete the Contributor License Agreement ("CLA").

-Prior to investing a large amount of time into significant or invasive changes, or those that affect the output, it is likely more efficient to first open an issue for discussion and planning.
+1. Prior to investing a large amount of time into significant or invasive changes, or those that affect the output, it is likely more efficient to first open an issue for discussion and planning.
+2. If you are not familiar with the project, focus first on the [Good first issues](https://github.com/ocaml-ppx/ocamlformat/issues?q=is%3Aissue+is%3Aopen+label%3AGood-first-issue).
+3. Fork the repository and create your branch from `master`.
+4. If you have added code that should be tested, add tests (they should be located in the `tests/passing` directory).
+'.
+5. Ensure the test suite passes (see [Running the tests](#running-the-tests)).
+6. If you haven't already, complete the Contributor License Agreement ("CLA").

+When acknowledged, the project maintainers will add [labels](#ocamlformat-labels) to your pull request throughout its lifespan.

+### Running the tests

+Once OCamlFormat has been built, run `make test` to check for regressions.

+The first step of `make test` is to ensure that invoking OCamlFormat on its own source code produces the same source code (you can run `make fixpoint` to only check this).
+If OCamlFormat is not integrated with the editor you use, you should run `make fmt` to reformat all OCamlFormat source files.

+The second part of `make test` is to ensure the test suite passes, the test report is displayed in the terminal and you should only get `[PASSED]` (in green) and `[FAILED]` (in orange).
+You should not get any result in red nor any `[REGRESSION]`.

 ## Contributor License Agreement ("CLA")